UtkarshTheDev/LocalLab/docs/README.md

 ## 🌟 Features

+- **Interactive CLI**: Configure and run your server with an intuitive command-line interface
 - **Multiple Model Support:** Pre-configured models and custom model loading
 - **Advanced Optimizations:** Quantization, attention slicing, and more
 - **Resource Management:** Automatic monitoring and optimization